4 layers of cotton fabric protection in a comfortable, stylish alternative to boring paper masks.

 By the fall of 2020, it was obvious that things may not get "back to normal" any time soon.
 I knew that I would have to make the hard decision on whether to renew my lease in the coming May.
 By March of 2021 I knew I would not be able to renew.
 I had already had trouble making the lease payment.
 A conversation with a customer led to a meeting with Alice Seeger, owner of Belfast Fiber Arts on High Street.

-I also have a variety of custom and hand-made items.
-I have face masks for both adults and children, knitwear items, custom pillows, small quilts, and stitch markers or progress keepers for knitters and crocheters.
+I will update the website from time to time with a variety of custom and hand-made items.
+I make face masks for both adults and children, knitwear items, custom pillows, small quilts, and stitch markers or progress keepers for knitters and crocheters.
+I recently got a CSM (Circular Sock Machine) and plan to have socks available at some point.
 I love everything about fiber and am happy to help or chat about your projects anytime!

 Get 20% off your first online, in store, or class purchase when you sign up for my newsletter!
 I will email occasionally with tips, tricks and tidbits of information..
 You can unsubscribe at any time.